William Baer (lawyer): Assistant Attorney General

 On February 6, 2012, President Obama nominated Baer to serve as Assistant Attorney General for the Antitrust Division, filling the slot vacated by Christine A. Varney.
 During his hearings before the United States Senate Committee on the Judiciary in July 2012, Baer told senators that he felt that the Antitrust Division had been "well run in recent years."
 However, his nomination stalled in the second half of 2012 after some Republican senators said they did not like something discovered in Baer's background check.

 On September 20, 2012, Baer's nomination was voted out of committee to the full U.S. Senate in a 12–5 vote.
 On December 30, 2012, the full U.S. Senate confirmed Baer in a 64–26 vote, with all votes against him coming from Republicans.

 The first case for Baer to oversee in June 2013 was a trial that the Division filed accusing book publishers of conspiring with Apple to fix the prices of e-books.
 The Justice Department contends that since the trial, the average price of best-selling e-books has dropped to about $6 from $12.99 before.

 On March 1, 2016, Baer filed an Antitrust Division indictment against oilman Aubrey McClendon alleging conspiracy to fix bidding on freehold oil and natural gas leases.
 The following day, McClendon drove his vehicle at high speed into a bridge embankment in Oklahoma City and died instantly in what the police ruled an accidental death.
-On March 3, 2016 the Justice Department withdrew the charges.
+On March 3, 2016, the Justice Department withdrew the charges.

 Acting Associate Attorney General

 On April 17, 2016, Baer became acting Associate Attorney General, a position he held until January 20, 2017.

+Post-government career

 After leaving government, Baer returned to Arnold & Porter.
 Since January 2020, Baer has been a visiting fellow in Governance Studies at the Brookings Institution.
+In 2023, Baer testified in a hearing held by the Senate Committee on the Judiciary that assessed the relationship between pricing algorithms and anti-competitive conduct.